 However, like all other Art Nouveau artists, Mucha was convinced about the fact that people should be surrounded by art, every day.
 Art should be made readily available to the general public and be seen and enjoyed by as many people as possible.
 To create some kind of guide-book for craftsmen, he published a ‘designer bible’ in 1902, called “Documents Décoratifs“.
 I would love to get my hands on a copy of this book, because (at least to me) every page is precious.

-Mucha married Maruška Chytilová (1882-1959), whom he had met in Paris, on 10 June 1906, in Prague.
+On 10 June 1906, Mucha married the 22 year younger Maruška Chytilová (1882-1959), whom he had met in Paris, in Prague.
 The couple visited the U.S. from 1906 to 1910, during which time their daughter, Jaroslava, was born in New York City.
 In the U.S., Mucha gathered money to fund his new project, his Slav Epic.
 When returned to the Czech Republic in 1910 he devoted the rest of his life to a series of monumental works about the history of the Slavic people, the Czechs in particular.
 He hoped to stimulate a new sense of nationalistic patriotism after years of oppression of the Austro-Hungarian Empire.
 He worked eighteen years at the paintings.
 In 1919 the first eleven works were exhibited, but the reception was poor.
 In 1928 Mucha donated the entire Slav Epic to the city of Prague as a gift for the 10th anniversary of the independence of Czechoslovakia.
 In 1935, the canvases were rolled up and during World War II and the communist regime, they were completely forgotten.
 Only in 1963 were the canvases again exhibited at the Moravsky Krumlov castle, a few hours drive from Prague, from April to October, due to lack of heating.
 In 2011, the Slav Epic canvases were moved to Prague.
 Mucha himself thought this series his most important work.
 It expressed his patriotic feelings and his support for the Pan-Slavism.

 After Mucha had returned to Prague in 1910, he also decorated the Theater of Fine Arts, and he contributed his time and talent to create the murals in the Mayor’s Office at the Municipal House, as well as other landmarks around the city.
 When Czechoslovakia won its independence (1918) after World War I, he was asked to designed the new postage stamps, banknotes, and other government documents for the new state.